 Getting Ready to Crate Train

-Specialists will tell you that puppy crate training doesn’t happen overnight, and they’re right.
-Because of this, you should have an appropriate place to keep your puppy until she’s ready to remain alone in the kennel.
+Puppy crate training doesn’t happen overnight, that's why, you should have an appropriate place to keep your puppy until she’s ready to remain alone in the kennel.

 - The kennel (with the door always open);